LDeng0205/confidence-bootstrapping/README.md

 ## Dataset

+The DockGen benchmark can be downloaded from Zenodo (https://zenodo.org/records/10656052) by running

+    curl -o data/BindingMOAD_2020_processed.tar https://zenodo.org/records/10656052/files/BindingMOAD_2020_processed.tar
+    curl -o data/DockGen.tar https://zenodo.org/records/10656052/files/DockGen.tar

-The DockGen benchmark can be downloaded from Zenodo: https://zenodo.org/records/10656052.
-All 189 complexes in the DockGen test set can be found in `data/BindingMOAD_2020_processed/test_names.npy`, and the 85 complexes from DockGen-clusters can be found in `data/BindingMOAD_2020_processed/test_names_bootstrapping.npy`.
+After extraction, all 189 complexes in the DockGen test set can be found in `data/BindingMOAD_2020_processed/test_names.npy`, and the 85 complexes from DockGen-clusters can be found in `data/BindingMOAD_2020_processed/test_names_bootstrapping.npy`.
 The list of complexes in the DockGen benchmark can also be found at `data/BindingMOAD_2020_processed/new_cluster_to_ligands.pkl`, which is a dictionary with cluster names as keys and lists of ligand names as values.
-Complexes from Binding MOAD should be downloaded also to `data/BindingMOAD_2020_processed`.
-Here, we also provide the processed receptors at `data/MOAD_new_test_processed` and `data/MOAD_new_val_processed`.
+The downloaded files contain processed ligands and receptors from Binding MOAD.

 ## Setup